picture of the artist wearing white overalls, a red hat, and leaning on a crankie box

-Maura Dwyer is a northeast Baltimore native, and 2012 graduate of the Maryland Institute College of Art with a Bachelors in Interdisciplinary Sculpture and Film.
+Maura Dwyer is a northeast Baltimore native, and 2012 graduate of the Maryland Institute College of Art (MICA), where she studied performance, painting, and film.
 With an art practice that began in painting and illustration, and continued with set design, theater, film, and mural apprentices after college, in 2015 she co-founded Spectrum Murals.
 This collectively-run mural studio embedded curriculum-guided murals into educational spaces that served students with special needs.

 When not making public art, she writes, produces and performs crankies, or scrolling panoramas, that combine research and personal narrative, and has performed at the annual Crankie Festival at The Creative Alliance in east Baltimore, Pittsburg, and Vermont.

-In 2021, she was awarded a month-long residency at the Blue Mountain Center in upper state New York, to develop new work among a working community of writers, artists, and activists.
+In 2021, she was awarded a month-long residency at the Blue Mountain Center in upstate New York to develop a new visual storytelling performance (in the form of a cyanotype crankie) called “Wilder Than Walls.”

-In 2022, she plans to get her masters degree in Regional & City Planning with a focus on cultural organizing, democratic economic development, and creative placemaking, and embed skills gained into her social art practice.
+In 2025, Maura recieved a master’s degree in Regional & City Planning with a focus on democratic economic development and creative placemaking, and embeds her planning skills into her social art practice.

 Photo above by Philip Muriel, courtesy of Arts for Learning.
 You can also find more of her work on the Baker Artist Portfolio site.